biomchen/redistricting-sentiment/README.md

 Parameter | Description
 ----|----
 `data`| sentiment score data
-`school_name`| the name of each school
+`school_name`| the name of the school

-It uses `vincint` module to acquire json data of the pie chart of the results.
+It uses `vincint` module to acquire json data of the pie chart of the results for visualization.

 ```Python
     def folium_visual(self, col):